Atrash87/My-App-HabitRecoder/README.md

 [![License](https://img.shields.io/badge/License-MIT-green.svg)](#)
 [![Status](https://img.shields.io/badge/Status-Stable-brightgreen)](#)

-**Habit Re:coder** is your personal command center for building lasting habits.
+**Habit Recoder** is your personal command center for building lasting habits.
 It’s more than a tracker—it's a daily ritual space that combines habit logging, progress analytics, and reflective journaling in one beautiful, native desktop application.

 > **Your data stays private, on your machine.**